 woman eating chocolatePexels

-RELATED: The VegNews Guide to Vegan Halloween Candy
+RELATED: The VegNews Guide to Vegan Candy

 The FDA allows products that contain small amounts of milk derivatives such as casein to be labeled as non-dairy.
 The regulation was reportedly set up this way because some companies believe that these ingredients have functional properties that are hard to replicate with non-dairy ingredients.